kingston-hackSpace/Audio_Recording/teensy4_0.md

 -----------
 ### CODE : REC and PLAY ONE TRACK THAT OVERWRITES

-Download and upload [this code](https://github.com/kingston-hackSpace/Audio_Recording/blob/main/teensy_40_rec-play_overwrite.ino) to your board.
+- Download [this code](https://github.com/kingston-hackSpace/Audio_Recording/blob/main/teensy_40_rec-play_overwrite.ino) and open it on Arduino IDE.

-Plug the Teensy to your computer.
+- Plug the Teensy to your computer.

-When uploading the code, remember go to **Tools** and select:
+- Before uploading the code, remember go to **Tools** and select:

-    Board: Teensy 4.0
+    - Board: Teensy 4.0

-    Port: (varies, but the one connected to usb)
+    - Port: (varies, but the one connected to usb)

-PRESS THE ON-BOARD RESET BUTTON.
+- PRESS THE ON-BOARD RESET BUTTON.
 See [reference image here](https://github.com/kingston-hackSpace/Audio_Recording/blob/main/reset_teensy.png)

-If you get an error message, unplug the Teensy.
+- If you get an error message, unplug the Teensy.
 Plug again and PRESS THE ON-BOARD RESET BUTTON.
 See [reference image here](https://github.com/kingston-hackSpace/Audio_Recording/blob/main/reset_teensy.png).
 Now try uploading the code again.

-Ask a technician if you have any further issues.
+- Ask a technician if you have any further issues.

+- Test your recording/player device! :)

 -----------
 ### CODE : REC and PLAY MULTIPLE TRACKS